ehmatthes/sitka_irg_analysis/README.md

 ### Setting up a project environment

 - Make sure you have Git and Python 3.6 or later installed on your system.
+  - I have been running this on Python 3.8, but I believe it will work on 3.6 or later.
 - Choose a location on your system where you want to build this project.
 - Clone this repository: